MicrosoftDocs/visualstudio-docs/docs/ide/advanced-feature-overview.md

 - Build 2D and 3D games in C# by using [Visual Studio Tools for Unity](../cross-platform/visual-studio-tools-for-unity.md).

-- Build native C++ apps for iOS, Android and Windows devices.
+- Build native C++ apps for iOS, Android, and Windows devices.
 Share common code in libraries built for iOS, Android, and Windows, by using [C++ for cross-platform development](../cross-platform/visual-cpp-for-cross-platform-mobile-development.md).

 - Deploy, test, and debug Android apps with the [Android emulator](../cross-platform/visual-studio-emulator-for-android.md).

 ## Connect to databases

 **Server Explorer** helps you browse and manage SQL Server instances and assets locally, remotely, and on Azure, Salesforce.com, Office 365, and websites.
 To open **Server Explorer**, on the main menu, choose **View** > **Server Explorer**.
-See [Add new connections](../data-tools/add-new-connections.md) for more information on using Server Explorer.
+For more information on using Server Explorer, see [Add new connections](../data-tools/add-new-connections.md).

 [SQL Server Data Tools (SSDT)](/sql/ssdt/download-sql-server-data-tools-ssdt) is a powerful development environment for SQL Server, Azure SQL Database, and Azure SQL Data Warehouse.
 It enables you to build, debug, maintain, and refactor databases.
 You can work with a database project, or directly with a connected database instance on- or off-premises.

 **SQL Server Object Explorer** in Visual Studio provides a view of your database objects similar to SQL Server Management Studio.
 SQL Server Object Explorer enables you to do light-duty database administration and design work.
-This includes editing table data, comparing schemas, executing queries by using contextual menus right from SQL Server Object Explorer, and more.
+Work examples include editing table data, comparing schemas, executing queries by using contextual menus right from SQL Server Object Explorer, and more.

 ![SQL Server Object Explorer](../ide/media/vs2015_sqlobjectexplorer.png)

 ## Debug, test, and improve your code

 When you write code, you need to run it and test it for bugs and performance.
 Visual Studio's cutting-edge debugging system enables you to debug code running in your local project, on a remote device, or on a [device emulator](../cross-platform/visual-studio-emulator-for-android.md).
 You can step through code one statement at a time and inspect variables as you go.
 You can set breakpoints that are only hit when a specified condition is true.
-All of this can be managed in the code editor itself, so that you don't have to leave your code.
+Debug options can be managed in the code editor itself, so that you don't have to leave your code.
 To get more details about debugging in Visual Studio, see [Debugger feature tour](../debugger/debugger-feature-tour.md).

 To learn more about improving the performance of your apps, checkout out Visual Studio's [profiling](../profiling/profiling-feature-tour.md) feature.